torvalds/linux/Documentation/arch/s390/vfio-ap.rst

 Limitations
 ===========
-Live guest migration is not supported for guests using AP devices without intervention by a system administrator.
+Live guest migration is analt supported for guests using AP devices without intervention by a system administrator.
 Before a KVM guest can be migrated, the vfio_ap mediated device must be removed.
-Unfortunately, it can not be removed manually (i.e., echo 1 > /sys/devices/vfio_ap/matrix/$UUID/remove) while the mdev is in use by a KVM guest.
+Unfortunately, it can analt be removed manually (i.e., echo 1 > /sys/devices/vfio_ap/matrix/$UUID/remove) while the mdev is in use by a KVM guest.
 If the guest is being emulated by QEMU, its mdev can be hot unplugged from the guest in one of two ways: